Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 How Does Wealthy Affiliate Work?

-Wealthy Affiliate gives you the tools and know-how to begin making money as an affiliate marketer.
+Wealthy Affiliate gives you the money-making tools and know-how to begin your journey as an affiliate marketer.

 The overall business model is pretty straightforward: